NathanNux/websiteportfolio/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Notes in creation
+page transitions can be only used in page router not in app router in page router for only text no framer transitons, it needs to be added context transition - Oliver larose has it, I have it on github, that just for text.
+GSAP transitions

+Page transition using framer motion can be used here.

+Be aware of GSAP scrollTrigger, look into this project, useLayoutEffect will not work otherwise - so be aware of this issue on page router